dojo/docs/quickstart/dom.rst

       var list = dojo.query("#someId");
   });

-In this example, we are locating the same node found by dojo.byId previously, but using the CSS selector to do so.
-The query() call returns a found list of nodes (in this case, a single element as id's are unique in the DOM).
-This list is a standard JavaScript Array, decorated with a number of functions common throughout Dojo, most of which have single-node variants where applicable.
-This will be illustrated further in this document, but consider the following examples:
+In this example, we locate the same node found by ``dojo.byId`` before, but using the CSS selector to do so.
+The ``query()`` call returns a found list of nodes (in this case, a single element as id's are unique in the DOM).
+This list is a standard JavaScript Array, decorated with functions common throughout Dojo, most of which have single-node variants elsewhere in the toolkit.
+As we'll see, the more of the Core Dojo APIs you learn, the more powerful ``NodeList`` instances are:

 .. code-block :: javascript
   :linenos: